-Within 5 days of the completion of the camp, an actual number of participants must be submitted to RMS to insure the timely reporting of this information to process payment of the necessary insurance.
+Within 5 days of the completion of the camp, an actual number of participants must be submitted to RMC to insure the timely reporting of this information to process payment of the necessary insurance.

 How long should we keep waiver for programs: